 Bottom Line: Just say not to plastic as much as you can.

 According to the National Cancer Institute “Radon is an invisible, odorless, tasteless gas that seeps up through the ground and diffuses into the air.”
 People who inhale high levels of radon are at an increased risk of developing lung cancer.
 Believe it our not radon is the second largest cause of lung cancer after cigarette smoking.
 Radon can enter your home through cracks in floors, walls, or foundations, and collect indoors.

 There could be cancer-causing chemicals in your household cleaner and cosmetics.
 Seems crazy, right?
 Unfortunately our system is broken both of these industries are highly unregulated.
 This leaves it wide open for these toxins to land in our products.
 Remember Tide and 1,4 dioxane (a known carcinogen)?

-Bottom Line: Become an avid label reader and find products that contain simple ingredients and avoid products that contain long chemical ingredients that you can’t pronounce.
+Bottom Line: Become an avid label reader and find products that contain simple ingredients and avoid products that contain long chemical ingredients that you can’t pronounce (*update see comments for additional information).
 Best bet-make some of your own personal care and cleaning products at home.

 Have you ever accidentally opened your dishwasher in the middle of a cycle?
 It’s like an instant facial.
 The steam and heat emitted are enough to make you jump back and close the door quickly.

 The water is hot so your dishes are cleaned with minimal elbow grease.
 Did you know the water must be at least 120 degrees Fahrenheit and not more than 150 degrees Fahrenheit for the best cleaning and to prevent damage to the dishes?
 That’s hot water!